Culinary training for International Cuisines in the Philippines taught by International Instructors

 3. Malaysian Cuisine

-Key learning outcomes:
+Key learning outcomes include:

 Spice-paste development (rempah) for Beef Rendang—students practice grinding aromatics to a uniform consistency.